-The solution focused aspect of bruxism, is very much focused on changing the anxiety that drives it and looking for alternative ways of dealing with it.
-Looking at the goals for therapy and helping the sufferer create a future plan of action that changes the habit.
+The solution focused aspect of bruxism, is very much focused on changing the anxiety that drives it.
+Then looking for alternative ways of dealing with it.
+Focusing on the goals for therapy and helping the sufferer create a future plan of action that changes the habit.

 Hypnotherapy for Bruxism

 We don’t treat the bruxism itself per say, but the stress that is making the person clench their teeth.
 Tightening muscles and clenching of fists and teeth are results of the fight or flight not taken into action.
 So all the tension goes to the muscles, including the face.

 Working on reducing the stress, and being more mindful about our bodies and aware of how our posture is affecting us, we work on relaxation and changing our behaviour on either to rid oneself of the stressor, or how to change the way you react or feel about the stressors.
 Suggestions can be used to change behaviours, so when a person is not paying attention, the subconscious can allow the jaw to relax.

 CBT for Bruxism

 Anxiety is the driving force and CBT can help highlight the thoughts and actions, and to make connections or change behaviours.
 Testing and experimenting can help find better ways to respond.

 Mindfulness can help just be in the moment, giving oneself some space to remove yourself from the stressors.
 Concentrating on breathing techniques and mindful exercises can reduce the anxiety.